GitHub-Insight-ANZ-Lab/copilot-lab-home-gallery-angular/labs/exercise-6.md

 This lab will integrate HTTP and an API into the app.

-Up until this point the app has read data from a static array in an Angular service.
+Up until now, the app has been reading data from a static array in an Angular service.
 The next step is to use a JSON server that your app will communicate with over HTTP.
 The HTTP request will simulate the experience of working with data from a server.

 ## Configure the JSON server